- UCAS Code: L501

 The process of globalisation has resulted in an increasing diversity in Scotland’s population.
 There's a need for social work practice which recognises effectively this diversity and difference and the marked adversity or disadvantage and discrimination faced by some migrants.

-This will be undertaken in an 80-day placement in a social work agency.
+This will be undertaken with the module ‘Practice Learning 2: Social Work Practice’, as part of an 80-day placement in a social work agency.

 Social workers need analytical and research skills in order to plan, monitor and evaluate professional practice.

-This module builds on learning in Research for Ethical and Effective Practice by providing you with the opportunity to develop your research competence by undertaking a small scale research project on some aspect of social work for your honours dissertation.
+This module builds on learning in Social Research and Social Work by providing you with the opportunity to develop your research competence by undertaking a small scale research project on some aspect of social work for your honours dissertation.

 You will be assessed by essays, reports, presentations (which may include video), peer group assessments and, in only a few cases, examination.